About the Seminary

-The faculty at BJU Seminary is on a mission to train men and women who have made a life-commitment to fulfil the last command of Christ, the Great Commission.
+The faculty at BJU Seminary is on a mission to train men and women who have made a life-commitment to fulfill the last command of Christ, the Great Commission.
 Our goals are to teach students in our master's and doctoral degree programs how to spread the Gospel of Christ, help new believers become a vital part of the Church, the Body of Christ, and teach growing Christians how to know, obey, and glorify God in every dimension of life.

 They are recognized specialists in their teaching fields, having served as: